RoboSubLA/SeniorDesign21-22/README.md

 4. Run `catkin_make` again.

 ### Starting The Robosub
+We have the `robosub_launcher` package to help us launch the system.

+You can run these script to launch the system:

-In the workspace use the command `roslaunch robosub_launcher robosub.launch` to launch all the nodes
+`roslaunch robosub_launcher robosub.launch` to launch all the nodes.

+`roslaunch robosub_launcher robosub_dummy.launch` this will launch the system in dummy mode where the sensors will publish dummy data to the system.

 ### Useful Links: